JanssenProject/jans/docs/developer/workspace-setup/setup-developer-workspace.md

 ## Get Code and Build

-- Open IntellijIdea and create a new project from version control using [Github repo](https://github.com/JanssenProject/jans-auth-server) for `jans-auth-server`
+- Open IntellijIdea and create a new project from version control using [Github repo](https://github.com/JanssenProject/jans) for `jans-auth-server`

+- To build `jans-auth-server` in IntellijIdea
+  - Setup SDK for `jans` using `module settings > project > SDK`
-- To build `jans-auth-server`, create a new run configuration using Idea's `run/debug configurations` dialogue as below:
+  - create a new run configuration using Idea's `run/debug configurations` dialogue as below:
   - Create a new `maven` configuration named `jans-auth-server-parent`
   - Give command line as `clean install`
+  - Select working directory path so that it points to `jans-auth-server` in your workspace
-  - Under `Java options` make sure that JDK-11 is selected
+  - Under `Java options > JRE` make sure that JDK-11 is selected
   - Add `skip tests` option by clicking `modify` on `java options`
   - `Save` configuration